ysndmr/vue-input-tag-app/README.md

 Demo : http://ysndmr.com/vue-input-tag-app/index.html

-This app, you can use for your input tag application.
-Only one vue component file.
+This app, you can use input tag application for your projects.
+Only one vue component file in this project.
 "Enter", "Tab" and "Backspace" key also suitable for use.

 ## How to use?